atlesn/rrr/examples/peripherals/barcode_scanner.md

 	# [instance_mqttbroker]
 	# module=mqttbroker

+This configuration parses incoming barcodes which is received on UDP port 3000 and publishes them to an MQTT broker.

 * The **ip** module is set up to listen on UDP port 3000
 * Since the barcodes we receive are encoded in ASCII, we parse it using the